Tidal Energy – Definition, Advantages and Future

 Renewable

 The combined effects of the moon’s and sun’s gravitational forces, as well as the earth’s rotation cause tides.
 The difference in the potential energies of the high and low tides allows for tidal energy power generation.
-Since tides would be present as long as the Earth exists, tidal energy is inexhaustible and non-renewable.
+Since tides would be present as long as the Earth exists, this is inexhaustible and non-renewable.

 Green